beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-**NOTE:** the feature is not mature enough and might be changed in the future.
+**Note:** This feature is not mature enough and might change in the future.

 ### Automatic array flattening and null removal

-In FHIR resources the array of arrays as well as array of nulls are invalid construction.
-To simplify writing mappers there's an automatic array flattening.
+In FHIR resources, arrays of arrays and arrays of nulls are invalid constructions.
+To simplify writing mappers, there is automatic array flattening.

+For example:

 ```json
 {